igor1309/igor1309.github.io/Content/articles/2022/2021-08-22-no-desktop-dev.md

 description: Swift development without desktop
 tags: Swift Package, CLI, GitHub, Working Copy
 ---
-# ADD TO EACH STEP WHERE IS MAKES SENSE: CHECKING OUT TO THE NEW BRACH AT THE BEGGING AND MERGING IN THE END

-# Desktop-less Dev
+# Desktop-less Development

 ## New Repo

 Create new GitHub repo using GitHub website (mobile version works ok).

 Enable “create `.gitignore`” option by selecting `Swift`.

 ## New Workflow

-Add new workflow (suggested name is `swift-package-init.yml`) with the following content:
+Add new workflow via GitHub.com: in the repo Actions tab select `Skip this and set up a workflow yourself ->` (suggested name is `swift-package-init.yml`) with the following content:

 ```yml
 # This is a simple workflow to initialize swift package and commit it to the new branch